 The M.Ed. is the entry-level degree for professional counseling, so we accept students from a variety of academic backgrounds, and previous counseling experience is not required.
 Full-time students typically complete the program in two academic years; part-time study is also available.

-Completion of the Clinical Mental Health Counseling Program requires a total of 60 semester hours of classroom and clinical course work that can be completed in two academic years.
-Accredited by CACREP (the Council on Accreditation for Counseling and Related Educational Programs), the Clinical Mental Health Counseling Program adheres to a rigorous set of standards for both classroom and clinical instruction.
+Graduate students in the Clinical Mental Health Counseling Concentration complete a total of 60 semester hours of classroom and clinical course work.
+Accredited by CACREP (the Council for Accreditation of Counseling and Related Educational Programs), the Clinical Mental Health Counseling Program adheres to a rigorous set of standards for both classroom and clinical instruction.

-At this time in Virginia, licensure as a Professional Counselor requires a master’s degree in counseling, 60 hours of graduate course work in counseling, a 4000-hour, post-master’s clinical residency, and successful completion of the licensure examination.
-The program of studies for all of the M.Ed.degrees in Counseling at the College of William and Mary includes all the required areas of classroom and clinical instruction needed for licensure as a Professional Counselor in Virginia and most other states.
-The entire 60 hours need not be taken during the M.Ed. program.
-Students in programs requiring less than 60 hours for graduation may elect to complete the 60 hours required for Virginia licensure before or after they graduate.
+Virginia licensure as a Professional Counselor requires a master’s degree in counseling, 60 hours of graduate course work in counseling, a 3400-hour, post-master’s clinical residency, and successful completion of the licensure examination.
+The curriculum fulfills all classroom and clinical instruction requirements for licensure as a Professional Counselor in Virginia and most other states as well as certification by the National Board of Certified Counselors.

 Questions and Inquiries?